hGriff0n/DustLang/README.md

 	max(1, 2, 3, 5)							## Max takes >1 arguments
 	give5(3)								## Gives 5 as expected.
 The 3 is evaluated, but unused

+OOP in dust is performed using the special argument, "self".

 #### Metamethods